Pixels to Prices: Visual Traits, Market Cycles, and the Economics of NFT Valuation: Data

+To summarize, classic features align with recognizable design choices (focal saturation, edge salience, curvature, palette cohesion), allowing coefficients to be read as premia/discounts on these attributes, while deep PCs act as orthogonal controls that absorb remaining visual regularities without over-parameterizing the regression.

 Two practical choices are worth noting.
 First, hue is \emph{circular}; whenever hue enters a regression it is encoded via $\sin/\cos$ and the raw angle is omitted to avoid discontinuity and collinearity.
-Second, no dataset–level standardization is performed inside the feature script; for econometric stability, all numeric regressors are z–scored after merging with returns/sentiment data in the analysis pipeline.
+Second, no dataset-level standardization is performed inside the feature script; for econometric stability, all numeric regressors are z-scored after merging with returns/sentiment data in the analysis pipeline.

 Not all 196 features enter the final regressions.
-To safeguard parsimony and out–of–sample stability, a small, pre–registered reduction step screens highly collinear candidates and retains a compact subset for the static and dynamic hedonic models.
-In short: the data work is heavy, the modeling is disciplined.
-Extracting a hundred–plus descriptors per image across tens of thousands of tokens enables richer questions about how visible design choices and style map into prices—without overfitting the noise.
+To safeguard parsimony and out-of-sample stability, a small, pre-registered reduction step screens highly collinear candidates and retains a compact subset for the static and dynamic hedonic models.
+Extracting a hundred-plus descriptors per image across tens of thousands of tokens enables richer questions about how visible design choices and style map into prices---without overfitting the noise.